-You can find a recent version of M++ of GitLab:
+You can find a recent version of M++ on GitLab: Mpp

-This git-repository is used in other git-repositories to realize different projects like:
+This git-repository is used in other git-repositories to realize different projects.

-The installation process is described in a readme-markdown on the corresponding git repository.
+The installation process is described in a readme-markdown in the corresponding git repository.

 Simulation results with M++ were used in many dissertations and articles.